Gunilla Bielke: Queen

-The wedding ceremony took place in Västerås the 21 February 1585, followed by the coronation of Gunilla the following day.
-Because of the controversy around the marriage, the monarch was eager to make the occasion as impressing as possible, and arranged much celebrations around the event, such as a tournament, where queen Gunilla officiated by handing out the price to the winners.
+The wedding ceremony took place in Västerås on 21 February 1585, followed by the coronation of Gunilla the following day.
+Because of the controversy around the marriage, John III was eager to make the occasion as impressive as possible, and arranged many celebrations of the event, such as a tournament, where Queen Gunilla officiated by handing out the prizes to the winners.
 The King's siblings, however, all refused to attend the wedding.
 The only exception was his sister Sophia, who was resident in Sweden and dependent upon his allowance for her income.
-For this, he punished his sisters economically and entered into a long going conflict with his brother Charles.
+For this, John III punished his sisters economically and entered into a long period of conflict with his brother Charles.
 Gunilla was given a very large allowance and is regarded as one of the richest of the queens of Sweden.

-Queen Gunilla had a significant influence on John III.
-She is credited with having influenced his policy regarding religion in favor of Protestantism, similar to the way his first spouse, Catherine Jagiellon, had influenced him in favor of Catholicism.
-After his marriage to her, his work to introduce a counter reformation in Sweden effectively ceased, and she is known to have acted in favor of persecuted anti-liturgical priests on several occasions.
+Queen Gunilla had significant influence on John III.
+She is credited with having influenced his policy regarding religion in favour of Protestantism, similar to the way his first spouse, Catherine Jagiellon, had influenced him in favour of Catholicism.
+After his marriage to Gunilla, John III's efforts to introduce the Counter Reformation in Sweden effectively ceased, and she is known to have acted in favour of persecuted anti-liturgical priests on several occasions.

-Gunilla accompanied John III to the council in Reval in Swedish Estonia in 1589, where the monarch came into conflict with the Councillors of the noble parliamentary estate.
-She acted as a mediator between the monarch and the deposed Councillors during the conflict.
-Eventually, in 1590, the King released the political prisoners, members of the parliament, on her request, among them her former guardian Hogenskild Bielke.
+Gunilla accompanied John III to the council in Reval in Swedish Estonia in 1589, where the monarch came into conflict with the councillors of the noble parliamentary estate.
+She acted as a mediator between the monarch and the deposed councillors during the conflict.
+Eventually, in 1590, the King released the political prisoners at Gunilla's request, among them her former guardian Hogenskild Bielke.

 The King himself openly admitted to having changed his opinion and his decisions in various subjects "for the sake of our mistress the dear Queen's wishes".
-During the last years of the reign of John III, a significantly large amount of documents were issued in the name of the queen, displaying her large influence upon state affairs.
-She successfully accepted to make recommendations for supplicants, and even the siblings of her spouse did ask her to speak to the king on their behalf.
+During the last years of the reign of John III, a large number of documents were issued in the name of the queen, reflecting her large influence upon state affairs.
+Gunilla successfully made recommendations for supplicants to John III; even the siblings of her spouse relented in their opposition to Gunilla and asked her to speak to the king on their behalf.

-The political influence of queen Gunilla was not uncontroversial.
-Rather, it has been regarded in a more negative light then the equally large influence of her predecessor, because Gunilla was a member of the nobility, and she was accused of using her influence to benefit her relatives.
-Her brother-in-law Duke Charles, the future King Charles IX, has portrayed her in a very bad light in this regard and accused her of using her illegitimate influence over the king to promote her family with a rime in his chronicle:
+The political influence of Queen Gunilla was not without controversy.
+Rather, it has been regarded in a more negative light than the equally large influence of her predecessor; Gunilla was a member of the nobility, and she was accused of using her influence to benefit her relatives.
+Her brother-in-law Duke Charles, the future King Charles IX, portrayed her in a very bad light in this regard and accused her of using her influence over the king to promote her family with a rhyme in his chronicle: